HDMS Galathea (1831): The Mediterranean, 1833 and 1839

 The artworks were mostly commissions for installation in the Church of Our Lady and Christiansborg Palace, both of which were under reconstruction after fires, but also plaster copies for the Royal Danish Academy of Fine Arts' study collection.
-The sculptor had recently bequeethed his extensive private collection, both of his own works and those of others, to the City of Copenhagen.
-Some of these workswould therefore also be sent to Copenhagen with the ship.
+The sculptor had recently bequeathed his extensive private collection, both of his own works and those of others, to the City of Copenhagen.
+Some of these works would therefore also be sent to Copenhagen with the ship.
 Galathea departed from Copenhagen on 1 May 1833 under command of captain Johan Wilhelm Cornelius Krieger.
 Other naval officers who participated on the expedition included Hans Peter Rothe and Oluf Vilhelm de Fine Skibsted, Galathea called at Tanger and Tripoli to pay bribes to the local authorities.
 She then continued to Livorno after calling at Malta and Neaples on the way.
 Thorvaldsen's daughter Elisa was already in Livorno with her husband Fritz Paulsen and his employer, Princess Charlotte Frederikke.
 On 6 August 1833, she was therefore able to inform her father about the arrival of the ship:

 They have already begun to bring the boxes on board, although the corvette has been in quarantine until yesterday, Tuesday the 6th.
 They saluted it as it entered the harbor, and I will go and see it one of these days.
 It has an armament of 52 guns, but carries only 26 so as not to be too heavily loaded.
 There is a 180-man crew, and the captain has already paid a visit to the princess this morning.